dgilland/yummly.py/README.md

 ## License

-This software is licensed under the FreeBSD License.
+This software is licensed under the BSD License.

 ## TODO